phalcon-orphanage/docs/en/api/Phalcon_Cache.md

 ```
 Persists a set of key => value pairs in the cache, with an optional TTL.

-@param iterable               $values A list of key => value pairs for a multiple-set operation.
-@param null|int|\DateInterval $ttl    Optional.
-The TTL value of this item.
-If no value is sent and
                                       the driver supports TTL then the library may set a default value
                                       for it or let the driver take care of that.

 @return bool True on success and false on failure.

-@throws Phalcon\Cache\Exception\InvalidArgumentException
-  MUST be thrown if $values is neither an array nor a Traversable,
-  or if any of the $values are not a legal value.
+@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if $values is neither an array nor a Traversable, or if any of the $values are not a legal value.

 ```php